By: Kristin Bourne

 The property sign says "SOLD" now, though, so we'll see what comes next. ;-)

-Beyond this stretch of beachfront real estate are all high-end villas and one more reasonably priced hotel.
+Beyond this stretch of beachfront real estate are all high-end villas, one more reasonably priced hotel and one affordable villa rental.

 Western half of Barnes Bay